yu68/RNA-Hi-C/doc/source/Visualization.rst

   optional arguments:
-    -h, --help            show this help message and exit -n N                  Choose region to plot, it can be a number (around n-th interaction in the interaction file) or one/two regions with format 'chr:start-end', default=1
+    -h, --help            show this help message and exit -n N                  Choose region to plot, it can be a number (around n-th interaction in the interaction file).
+This is mutually exclusive with '-r' option
+    -r R [R ...]
+Choose region to plot, give two interaction regions with format 'chr:start-end', this is mutually
+                          exclusive with '-n' option
     -s START [START ...], --start START [START ...] start column number of the second region in interaction file and linkedPair file, default=(7,8)